2012 in K-1: K-1 MAX (70 kg/154 lb) bouts

 These fights were played under K-1 rules with three three-minute rounds.

 Super fights

 These fights were played under K-1 rules with three three-minute rounds and an extra one round.

 Heavyweight (100 kg/220 lb) Qualifications

 These fights were played under K-1 rules with three three-minute rounds.

-K-1 World Grand Prix 2012 in Tokyo Final 16
+K-1 World Grand Prix 2012 in Tokyo final 16

-K-1 World Grand Prix 2012 in Tokyo Final 16 was a kickboxing event held by the K-1 in association with the Romanian-based promotion SUPERKOMBAT on Sunday, October 14, 2012 at the Ryōgoku Kokugikan in Tokyo, Japan.
-It was the final Elimination tournament for top sixteen fighters.
-The winners qualified for the K-1 World Grand Prix 2012 Final.
+K-1 World Grand Prix 2012 in Tokyo final 16 was a kickboxing event held by the K-1 in association with the Romanian-based promotion Superkombat Fighting Championship. on Sunday, October 14, 2012 at the Ryōgoku Kokugikan in Tokyo, Japan.
+It was the final elimination tournament for top sixteen fighters.
+The winners qualified for the K-1 World Grand Prix 2012 final.

 K-1 World MAX 2012 World Championship Tournament final

 K-1 World MAX 2012 World Championship Tournament Final was a kickboxing event promoted by the K-1 promotion.
 It took place on December 15, 2012 in Athens, Greece.
 It was the 9th annual K-1 World Max (70 kg/154 lbs weight class) World Championship Final and the first K-1 event since the establishment of K-1 Global Holdings Ltd by EMCOM Entertainment.